 Historically, NRKW census efforts tended to be geographically restricted to the waters off northeastern Vancouver Island and temporally restricted to the summer months (July-August).
 In more recent years, however, the geographic range of the census effort has expanded to include all coastal waters of BC and the temporal range of photo-identification data has broadened as well.
-To keep census data comparable across the entire time series of the study, the 'census window' is defined as July 1st - August 31st (see Olesiuk et al. 2005).
+To keep census data comparable across the entire time series of the study, the 'census window' is defined as July 1st - August 31st (Olesiuk et al. 2005).
 The status of an animal is assessed and documented during that window.
 For example, if a calf was born in October 1976, its existence would not have been known to researchers until the 1977 census field work began, and thus it could have been born anytime from September 1976 to July 1977; therefore the calf would simply be designated as a 1977 birth.
-If the same situation were to occur in a more recent year (e.g. 2017) when the birthdate of an early autumn calf is often precisely known, to remain consistent with the study's historical data, the calf would be assigned a birth year of 2018.
+If the same situation were to occur in a more recent year, when the birthdate of an early autumn calf is often precisely known, to remain consistent with the study's historical data, the calf would be assigned to the following birth year.
 In some cases, an animal is only encountered outside of the census window during a given year; in these instances, its status information tends to be assigned to the census window immediately following the encounter.
-For example, an animal seen in June 2017 but missing from its matriline in October 2017 would be considered "alive" during the 2017 census window, but "missing" for the 2018 census.
+For example, an animal seen in June but missing from its matriline in October of the same year would be considered "alive" during that year's census window, but "missing" for the following year's census.